Lokankara/Quiz/src/main/resources/quiz-set_0.md

 - Amazon S3
 - Amazon CloudWatch

 **Explanation:**
-"AWS Lambda" and "Email" are correct.
-Both can subscribe to SNS topics.
+  "AWS Lambda" is correct.
+Lambda functions can be triggered directly by SNS messages, enabling serverless event-driven workflows.
+This allows automatic processing of notifications without manual intervention.
+  "Email" is correct.
+SNS can send notifications directly to email endpoints, making it suitable for alerting users.
+Subscribers receive messages in real time.
-"Amazon S3" is incorrect; it cannot subscribe to SNS.
+  "Amazon S3" is incorrect; S3 cannot directly subscribe to SNS topics.
+It relies on other services like Lambda or EventBridge for integration.
-"Amazon CloudWatch" is incorrect; it triggers SNS, not subscribes to it.
+  "Amazon CloudWatch" is incorrect; CloudWatch can trigger SNS notifications but does not act as a subscriber to topics.
+It serves as a monitoring and alerting tool.

 ---